RakhithJK/BishopFox-sliver-wiki/Stagers.md

 ## Overview

-__Important:__ You must have MinGW installed on your Sliver server to get staged payload to work.
+__Important:__ You must have MinGW installed on your Sliver server to get some staged (e.g., Windows DLLs) payloads to work.

-As sliver payloads can be pretty big (around 7MB), you may sometime require the use of stagers to execute your implant on a target system.
+As payloads can be pretty big (around 7MB), you may sometime require the use of stagers to execute your implant on a target system.

 Sliver supports the `meterpreter` staging protocol over TCP and HTTP(S).
 This protocol is pretty straight forward: